mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 ### Invested heavily into documentation

 Before I even started my first business, I read the book _Built to Sell_ by John Warrilow.
-The book encourages founders to design their company so that it doesn't depend on their day-to-day involvement.
-An effective company has a set of well-defined processes and teams that execute them.
+The book encourages founders to organize their company so that it runs smoothly even if the founder is not actively managing day-to-day business.
+An effective company has a set of well-defined processes, and the team knows how to execute those processes.

 I've always been a fan of clear documentation, so when I started building out the team for TinyPilot, I invested a lot into documentation.
-Rather than train people in person or on video calls, I would always write a playbook and ask the team member to follow it.
+Rather than train people in person or on video calls, I would wrote playbooks and ask the team member to follow them.
 If we ran into issues or misunderstandings, we'd update the playbook.
-When new people would join, they'd onboard via the same playbooks, and we'd continuously improve them.
+When new team members joined, they'd onboard via the same playbooks, and we'd continuously improve them.

-After I sold TinyPilot, the contract called for a 30-day period during which I would provide up to 80 hours of consulting time to help the buyer with the transition.
+After I sold TinyPilot, the contract called for a 30-day transition period during which I would provide up to 80 hours of consulting time to help the buyer with the transition.

+The buyer ended up using only about 15 hours of the consulting time available.
+The team already knew how to run the day-to-day of TinyPilot, and the buyer had access to all of our documentation.
 Most of my time post-transition was just introducing the new owner to the team and our key vendors.
-There was very little I had to answer outside of that because the buyer had access to all of our documentation, and the team already knew how to run the day-to-day of TinyPilot.

 ### Created a transition checklist